 Absolutely not.
 We understand that this may be difficult for some individuals who teach; however, requiring that a student disclose her or his disability puts the university at great legal risk.
 Although you may be open to listening if a student chooses to explain her or his disability to you—without your actual or implied solicitation of information—it is very important that you communicate respect for the student’s privacy regarding the specific nature of her or his disability.

-What happens when the student registers with the Center for Disability Resources?
+What happens when the student registers with the Center for Accessibility Resources?